 The Rainbow Bridge in Calgary

-The Peace Bridge in Calgary is definitely my favourite bridge in town, but it’s not the only one worth to visit!
-I found this beautiful Rainbow Bridge on my way to the Peace Bridge.
+The Peace Bridge is definitely my favourite bridge in town, but it’s not the only one worth to visit!
+On my way to the Peace Bridge, I found this beautiful Rainbow Bridge in Calgary!.
 It’s really a hidden gem in Calgary – I’ve never heard of it before and it’s not listed as a landmark on Google.
 If you didn’t know about it, you probably wouldn’t find it.

 If you check out the location of the bridge, 9a St NW, in street view on Google Maps, you’ll see that the bridge is not even painted when the picture was taken!